One of the Accidental Locavore’s big issues with granola is that it’s very hard to find any without nuts.

 - 1/2 cup unsweetened coconut, or coconut chips

 - 3 tablespoons dark brown sugar

 - 1/4 cup sunflower seeds

-- 2 tablespoons butter
+- 2 tablespoons unsalted European-style butter

 Spread evenly on the baking sheet.
-Bake until golden, about 40 minutes.
+Bake until golden, about 30 minutes.
 Stir every 10 minutes to keep it browning evenly.

 Remove from the oven and let cool.
 Add the dried fruit and coconut to taste and mix well.

 I use small handfuls of raisins, and chopped cranberries, cherries and apricots.

 Store in an airtight canister or a Ziploc bag.
 Serve straight-up or over your favorite yogurt and enjoy!

 There’s always a canister of this granola in my cupboard.
 It’s really good and you can add or subtract whatever you’d like–even make it savory.

 Interestingly, the quality of the butter really makes a difference!
 It went from being really good to great when I switched to Plugra butter.